 Projects must be led by a collaborative, co-principal investigator team:

-- One Co-PI must be a PI-eligible Third Coast CFAR faculty member who is either an early-stage investigator (never received an R01-equivalent award from NIH) or an established investigator who is new to HIV research.
-A faculty member who has current or previous NIH funding for HIV research as a PI may participate as co-investigator, but not as a Co-PI.
+- The academic Co-PI must be a PI-eligible Third Coast CFAR faculty member who is either an early-stage investigator (never received an R01-equivalent award from NIH) or an established investigator who is new to HIV research.
+A faculty member who has current or previous NIH funding for HIV research as a PI may participate, but not as a Co-PI.

-- One Co-PI must be employed at a community-based organization in the Chicagoland area that is either: (a) engaged in NIH-funded HIV research, (b) providing HRSA-funded services, or (c) providing CDC-funded services.
+- The community Co-PI must be employed at a community-based organization in the Chicagoland area that is either: (a) engaged in NIH-funded HIV research, (b) providing HRSA-funded services, or (c) providing CDC-funded services.
 Organizations that receive HRSA or CDC funds through CDPH or IDPH are eligible.

 Planning project requirements

 A proposal must be for a new project or idea that is distinct from, but could build upon, prior or ongoing work.
 The goal of the project should be to establish or enhance partnerships by planning how the team will respond to EHE RFA/RFPs in the future.
 Planning projects should innovate, enhance implementation, or address high priority gaps in one or more of the four pillars of the EHE initiative:

 The primary purpose of these awards is to plan a research-practice partnership.
 Therefore, collecting new pilot data and/or human subjects research are not required or an advantage.
 Teams are encouraged to formulate their plans by examining existing programmatic or clinical data and/or by soliciting feedback from stakeholders (staff or community).
 Exceptions to allow pilot data collection and/or human subjects research may be made for projects that already have IRB approval, maximizing feasibility in the short time frame required for these projects.